sqlc-dev/sqlc/docs/guides/privacy.md

 ## Our Privacy Pledge

-The `sqlc` program does not collect any information.
+The `sqlc` command line tool does not collect any information.
 It does not send crash reports to a third-party.
 It does not gather anonymous aggregate user behaviour analytics.

 No analytics.
 No finger-printing.